 Type of Asian Dance

-The mythical stories, the tribal and religious rituals and from the everyday events that signify good and bad are what inspired some of these dances.
+The mythical stories, the tribal and religious rituals and from the everyday events that signify good and bad are what inspired some of these Asian dances.

 Asian Countries featured in this Dance Hub

 Dunhuang Dance, a dance influenced by Buddhism and the images of Buddha, originated from the province of Gansu in West China.
 This is the gateway between China and Central Asia, Middle East and Europe.
-It is through this gateway, known as the 'Silk Road', that saw the introduction of new culture, arts, trades and religion to China.
+It is through this gateway, known as the 'Silk Road', that saw the introduction of the new culture, arts, trades, and religion to China.
 This included Buddhism.

 Dunhuang and Silk Road